arifer612/exportMDL/README.md

 ### Configuration
-Set the save directory for the export file in _config.conf_ as in the following manner:
+Set the save directory for the export file in `exportMDL.ini` as in the following manner:

     log = C:\Desktop

-Set login details in _config.conf_ as in the following manner:
+Set login details in `exportMDL.ini` as in the following manner:

     username = user@email.com
     password = P@sSw0rd